Watch the video for our patreon project! Learn more here

 The end result is a group inspired to conquer their challenges and help others using music as a vehicle for their expression.

-Each workshop includes 25 free copies of Songwriting for Wellness
+Each workshop includes 20 free copies of Songwriting for Wellness: Using Music to Heal the Mind

-An optional concert can be included that demonstrates the power of songwriting as a healing tool through story and original songs.
+An optional concert can be included that demonstrates the power of songwriting as a healing tool through story and original songs, $500.